Unit 3 - Practice Quiz

 39 Who was the founder of the Ajivika sect?

-B. Pakudha Kaccayana
+A. Pakudha Kaccayana

 40 The 'Boghaz-Koi' inscription (1400 BCE) in Asia Minor is significant because:

-A. It mentions the name of Buddha.
+A. It describes the Aryan invasion of India.

-B. It contains the first written form of Sanskrit.
+C. It contains the first written form of Sanskrit.

 41 Which of the following refers to the 'Forest Books' intended for hermits?

-B. Aranyakas
+B. Upavedas

 C. Brahmanas